johnhamrick/P1/readme.md

 There are no test credentials for this project.

-The site was patterned after the example site provided in the course syllabus and was only modified with my personal information.
+The site was patterned after the example site provided in the course syllabus and modified with my personal information.